Vector autoregressive spatio-temporal models

 simulation residuals:

-# simulate new data conditional on fixed and random effects
+# simulate new data conditional on fixed effects

 #